-- 1. Upon completion of the requirements above, the Final Plan shall be signed by a majority of the Planning Board and shall be recorded by the applicant in the Cumberland County Registry of Deeds.
+1. Signature and Recording.
+Upon satisfaction of any conditions placed on the Planning Board approval, completion of the requirements above, the Final Plan shall be signed by a majority of the Planning Board and shall be recorded by the applicant in the Cumberland County Registry of Deeds.
 There shall be no sale of lots, issuance of building permits, nor site work, however, until the required performance guarantee has been approved in accordance with Sec.
-16-2-4 (c)(7)(A). - 2.
+16-2-4 (c)(7)(A).
+2. Approval Expiration.
 An approval of any subdivision plan not filed for recording within 90 days after the Planning Board Decision shall become null and void.
 The applicant may request, prior to the expiration date, that the Planning Board grant an extension due to the particular circumstances of the applicant, which extension shall not exceed an additional period of ninety (90) days.
 A note referencing this time provision shall be placed upon the Final Plan, provided the failure to reverence this provision shall in no way limit the effect of this provision.
 The developer shall provide the PlannerCode Enforcement Administrator with the plan book number and page number upon recording of the subdivision plan andthree two-copies of the final recorded plans with the signatures of the Planning Board...